-Confirmation of Attendance attendance was noted prior to the commencement of the meeting.
+Confirmation of Attendance An attendance sheet was circulated prior to the commencement of the meeting.

 Acknowledgement of Country All attendees acknowledged the traditional owners of the land that the meeting is held on and paying respects to Elders past, present and future.